andrewmoles2/rTrainIntroduction/Workshop5/rWorkshop5.md

 1) Make a vector called Types with the following data: Water, Fire, Grass
 2) Using the %in% operator, match your Types vector to the Type.1 or Type.2 column to subset out that data.
 Call your data poke_wfg (or similar)
 3) You should now have a dataset with pokemon that are either fire, water, or grass in the Type.1 or Type.2 columns.
 Run `summary()` to review your data.
 4) It would be interesting to see how many of each pokemon type there are in your subsetted data.
 First we have to make Type.1 and Type.2 into factors.
-Using `as.factor()` make the Type.1 and Type.2 columns into factors.
+Using `factor()` make the Type.1 and Type.2 columns into factors.
 5) Run `summary()` again on your dataset, you will see counts for your Type 1 & 2 columns.
 6) Now run `table()` function on the Type.1 and Type.2 columns, should should see the same result. *hint: table(data$col)*
 7) Now, using subsetting, find out which of your fire, grass or water pokemon have a Speed and Attack stat greater than or equal to 90